Jesse Lee Cuninggim

-Jesse Lee Cuninggim (1870–unknown) was an American Methodist clergyman and university professor and administrator.
+Jesse Lee Cuninggim (March 21, 1870 in Lenoir, North Carolina–1950) was an American Methodist clergyman and university professor and administrator.
 After serving as Head of the Department of Religious Education at Southern Methodist University in Dallas, Texas, he served as the President of Scarritt College for Christian Workers, which he moved from Kansas City, Missouri to Nashville, Tennessee.

 Early life

 Jessee Lee Cuninggim was born in 1870 in North Carolina.
 He received a Bachelor of Arts degree from the University of North Carolina at Chapel Hill and a master's degree from the University of Chicago.
 He also studied theology at Vanderbilt University in Nashville, Tennessee.

 Career

 Cuninggim served as Head of the Department of Religious Education at Southern Methodist University in Dallas, Texas.
 He later received an honorary Doctor of Divinity from SMU.